 Brother Geraint Roberts, also a member of our choir and Corws Colin Jones, states that:

-“It’s such a thrilling experience to sing with Colin Jones.
+“It’s such a thrilling experience to sing with Colin.
 He earns total respect from every choir member because he knows exactly what he wants from a choir.

 He achieves it all with minimal and subtle movements of his hands.”

-Come and see and hear another Colin Jones creation.
-You will not be disappointed.
+Come and see and hear another choral creation.